plyp-us/.github/profile/README.md

 ## Practice Like You Play

-### You Must Be You
+### You Define You With Your Practice

-You define who you will become; it's all up to you.
+Perfect who you will become; your practice is up to you.

-Create, Imagine, Realize ... but be Un-Categorizable
+Create, Imagine, Realize ... you are free to be Un-Categorizable

 ### Eat Your Own Dogfood

-Develop your own discipline, but practice what you preach.
+Elevate your practice; practice your discipline to elevate your discipline.

-Improve your discipline with disciplined practice and continuously improved discipline.
+Continuously improve so that your perfected discipline is continuous improvement.